How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-Elimination timeframes vary based on infestation severity and treatment approach.
-Minor problems may resolve within 2-4 weeks with proper treatment, while larger infestations can take 6-8 weeks or longer.
-Professional treatments typically show results faster than DIY methods, especially when combined with exclusion and sanitation efforts.
+It depends on how bad the problem is and what treatment you use.
+Minor issues may clear up within 2-4 weeks with proper treatment.
+Bigger infestations can take 6-8 weeks or more.
+Professional treatments usually work faster than DIY methods, especially when paired with sealing and cleanup efforts.

 George Schulz